Greater Jacksonville Agricultural Fair: Fair

 The Midway is typically located midway between the fair entrance and the exhibition buildings/main performance stage.
 The GJAF utilizes a traveling carnival that includes carnival games, amusement rides and food booths.

-Food

-Concession stands offer both carnival fare (cotton candy, popcorn, ice cream, funnel cake, caramel apples and french fries, pizza, hamburgers, hot dogs, chicken, Italian sausage, Cheese steak) and specialties from local restaurants.
-Beverages include soft drinks, beer & wine, lemonade & tea.

-Junk food items like deep fried candy bars, the deep-fried Twinkie, Dippin' Dots ice cream, the blooming onion, and "deep-fried butter on-a-stick" can be purchased at carnivals.

 Entertainment

 As is typical, carnival games are either games of skill or games of chance, usually offering a small prize for winners.
 Mechanical rides are available for adults and/or children, such as Ferris wheel, Carousel, House of mirrors, Tilt-A-Whirl, Flying Scooters and Drop tower.
 Concerts are performed most evenings with at least two national headliners during the 11-day run.
 Entertainment has featured magic, skateboarding, dog tricks, puppets, racing pigs, alligators, eating contests and a community spotlight stage with local entertainment.

 Exhibition & judging

 Culinary Contests have included cakes, pies, honey and cupcakes.
 Arts and Crafts Contests feature ceramics, fine art & photography, food preservation, general/holiday/needle crafts, weaving & fiber arts.
 There is a horticulture show & competition, mixed media art competition, STEM challenge, trash art, welding and wood turning competitions.

 Livestock categories include beef, dairy, poultry and rabbit.
 There is also a dog and horse show, 4-H and FFA judging contests and barn quilt displays.

 Exhibit Building "A" features arts & crafts, commercial exhibitors, culinary entries, the Heritage Square, floral competition, Duval County Public Schools "Book of the Month" quilt judging and booths from 4-H & FFA.

 Exhibit Building "B" includes exhibits of Florida crops, plant sales from the Men's Garden Club and horticultural displays.

 The Barn and Livestock Arena contains animals & judging, "McDonald's Farm" and displays from the Duval County Cattlemen's Association.